Research

 In our group we develop and apply magic-angle spinning NMR techniques to study structure and dynamics in molecules including biological complexes, proteins, viruses, and inorganic materials.

 Bacteriophages comprise a family of bacteria-infecting viruses that share a similar virion structure and life cycle.
 Have a look here at the fantastic history of phage research!
 In filamentous bacteriophages, the virion is composed of a circular ssDNA wrapped by thousands of similar copies of a major coat protein and several different minor coat proteins in both ends.
-In our group we prepare, purify and use magic-angle spinning NMR techniques to characterize the structure and dynamics of various phages in atomic-detailed resolution.
-Recently we managed to solve the quaternary capsid structure of the M13 virus (pdb: 2MJZ) using MAS NMR data as input to the ROSETTA fold-and-dock protocol.
-We solved the structure of another filamentous phage, IKe, which infects E.coli strains bearing N-pili, by cryo electron microscopy.
-The structure, obtained in collaboration with Ye Xiang from the University of Tsinghua, was deposited in the pdb with code 6A7F.
+Such phages can infect a large variety of bacteria and can be pathogens (e.g., in Vibrio Cholerea).
+In our group we prepare, purify and use magic-angle spinning NMR techniques to characterize the structure and dynamics of various phages in various stages of their life cycle in atomic-detailed resolution.

 Lithium spectroscopy and bipolar disorder: